 On the other side of the river is the Meadowside shipyard of D. &.
 W. Henderson situated on the site previously occupied by Tod & MacGregor, two of the early shipbuilders in Glasgow Harbour.
 Like many other talented shipbuilders, David Tod and John MacGregor had previously worked with Robert Napier.
 They set up their Meadowside yard in 1847 and in 1856 commissioned the first major drydock in Glasgow Harbour, just off the River Kelvin.
 Behind the paddle steamer, in the distance, a two-funnelled Anchor liner is moored at Yorkhill Quay. ( Photograph courtesy of the Graham Lappin Collection. )

 The Fairfield Shipbuilding and Engineering Co.
 Ltd. of Govan was completing several orders in their Fitting Out Basin in this scene, photographed in 1907/1908.
 It was a busy time for the yard.
 The Invincible Class battlecruiser H.M.S.
-Indomitable is on the left, under construction for the Royal Navy and capable of 25.5 knots.
+Indomitable is on the left, under construction for the Royal Navy and, when completed, would capable of 25.5 knots.
 Beyond are the S.S.
 Assiniboia and the S.S.
 Keewatin, two sister ships ordered by the Canadian Pacific Railway for service on the Great Lakes.
 The Keewatin has been preserved.
 On the right, the liner R.M.S.
 Cairo and, in front of her, the R.M.S.
 Heliopolis, are both under construction for the Egyptian Mail Steamship Company.
 They would be laid up soon after entering service and in 1910 sold to the Canadian Northern Steamship Company. ( Photograph courtesy of the Graham Lappin Collection. )

 In this 1912 scene at Fairfield’s shipyard, the battlecruiser H.M.S.
 New Zealand, a gift from the people of New Zealand, is nearing completion.
 On the quayside is the massive cantilever crane, built by Sir William Arrol & Co.
 Ltd. of Glasgow in 1911 and recognized for many years as the largest crane in the World.
 Fairfield’s shipyard was renowned for rapid construction without sacrificing quality and it was able to achieve this by continually upgrading facilities and equipment. ( Photograph courtesy of the Graham Lappin Collection. )

-This shows Fairfield’s Fitting Out Basin in 1930, photographed from the dockside.
+This shows Fairfield’s Fitting Out Basin in 1930.
 The liner R.M.S.
 Empress of Japan is being completed for the Canadian Pacific Line and this fine ship would go on to set a new record for the fastest crossing of the Pacific Ocean between Vancouver and Yokohama, a record that would stand throughout the 1930’s.
 To the left of the liner is the passenger ferry S.S.
 Princess Elizabeth, also destined for Canada, for service with the Canadian Pacific Railway Company in the Pacific Northwest.
 Eight-inch guns have been installed on the County Class cruiser H.M.S.
 Norfolk which is nearing completion for the Admiralty and, in the right foreground, the paddle steamer P.S.
 Southsea or her sister P.S.
 Whippingham is being fitted out for service with the Southern Railway Company.
 One of the Clyde Shipping Company’s tugs, the S.S.
 Flying Condor, is in attendance, repositioning the Princess Elizabeth.
 The large Meadowside Granary building can be seen in the right background.

 A group of children, many in their Sunday best, pose for the photographer in Elder Park with the World’s most powerful crane in the background.
 This scene captures the link between John Elder, Fairfield’s shipyard and the Parish of Govan.
 Elder Park was a gift to the people of Govan from Isabella Ure, the widow of John Elder, as a memorial to him.
 In his relatively short lifetime, from 1824 to 1869, John Elder accomplished so much.
 Mentored by his father David Elder who managed Robert Napier’s engineering works, John would go on to become Napier’s chief draughtsman before joining forces with expert millwright Charles Randolph to form Randolph, Elder & Co. in 1852.
 This was an extremely successful enterprise, credited with filing 14 major patents including the development of the compound steam engine, a breakthough in marine engineering which greatly enhanced the fuel efficiency of marine engines and significantly increased the range of steamships.
 In 1858, the company diversified into shipbuilding and acquired the Govan Old Shipyard, Robert Napier’s former yard where shipbuilding began in Govan.
 Ten years later, the company moved to a new location at the former Fairfield Farm which would later become the world renowned Fairfield Shipbuilding & Engineering Co.
 Ltd.